Illinois Compiled Statutes

 registered, and the pharmacist filling such oral prescription shall

-write the date of filling and his own signature on the face of such
+write the date of filling and his or her own signature on the face of such

 written memorandum thereof.
 The facsimile copy of the prescription or